OmniCloudOrg/OmniCloud-Full/Notes/Omni_Bootstrap.md

 ### Orchestrator Registration Problems
 Examine cluster networking configuration, check service discovery functionality, and review logs from both Directors and Orchestrators.

-## Next Steps

-After successful initialization:
-1. Deploy your applications to the Omni cluster
-2. Configure additional services as needed
-3. Scale by adding more nodes
-4. Set up monitoring and alerting